external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Composting at Seed Savers Exchange

-Watch “How does Seed Savers Exchange Use Compost?”Join Brennan Allsworth, SSE field operations technician, as he spreads compost on to Heritage Farm fields.
+Watch “How does Seed Savers Exchange Use Compost?”Join Brennan Allsworth, former SSE field operations technician, as he spreads compost on to Heritage Farm fields.

 SSE collects organic matter from compost bins in the administrative buildings and waste from the gardens to create compost at the farm.
 We then layer this organic matter (or green matter) with straw (a type of carbon matter, or brown matter) in large piles.
 Over time, microorganisms break down these materials, which turn into compost.